 The policy therefore covers all Trusts / organisations that form part of the integrated model and is required to ensure that the procurement activity within the Trusts are carried out in accordance with the principles of achieving best value for money for all its' non pay expenditure.

-In accordance with each Trusts Standards of Business Conduct for NHS staff, for example UHNM policy G16, and the Trusts Anti-Bribery Policy, for example, UHNM policy G18, as a public sector bodies the Trusts must both be impartial and honest in the conduct of business.
+In accordance with each Trusts Standards of Business Conduct for NHS staff and the Trusts Anti-Bribery Policy's as a public sector body the Trusts must both be impartial and honest in the conduct of business.